IBRice101/IBRice101.github.io/MiniProjects/ATBSWP.md

 I completed the course on the 18th of July 2021 at around 6PM :)

-The Git repo with all products of my work is available at https://github.com/IBRice101/automate-the-boring-stuff
+The Git repo with all products of my work is available at [my GitHub](https://github.com/IBRice101/automate-the-boring-stuff)

 ![My Certificate of Completion](media/Certificate.jpg)